nicolelcarvalho/Friend-Finder/README.md

 	 	scoreDiffArray:       [2, 1, 0, 1, 0, 0, 0, 0, 0, 2, 1, 0]

-3. We then sum all differences in the scoreDiffArray to calculate the totalDiff.
+3. We then sum all differences in the scoreDiffArray to calculate the totalDiff of that particular trip.
+We do this for all trips.
 	* ex: The sum of the above scoreDiffArray is 7.
 	* `var totalDiff = scoreDiffArray.reduce(getSum);`